 - The top 35 qualifications and skills you need to become a successful Data Scientist

 - Infographic in PDF

-When it comes to the fundamentals of data science, the programming skills are in the top place.
+When it comes to the fundamentals of data science, programming skills are in the top place.

-In their work, data scientists use several programming languages and software solutions to perform activities such as extracting, analyzing, cleaning, and visualizing data.
+In their work, data scientists use several programming languages to accomplish tasks such as extracting, analyzing, cleaning, and visualizing data.

-Here is a list of the 10 most popular programming languages and skills needed for data science:
+Here is a list of the 8 most popular programming languages and skills:

 R is a programming language – an excellent tool for unlocking the patterns in large datasets.
-It provides a great range of high-quality and open source packages that come with in-built statistical analysis methods and functions.
+It has a great range of high-quality and open-source packages that come with in-built statistical analysis methods and functions.

-Python is an absolute hit – a general purpose language, that is broadly used by the data science community.
-Its wide range of purpose-built modules and active community support make Python a very popular and mainstream programming language.
+Its wide range of purpose-built modules makes Python a very popular and mainstream programming language.

-You might know that more than 50% of data scientist job listings on LinkedIn require expertise in SQL.
+More than 50% of the data scientist job listings on LinkedIn require expertise in SQL.
 It is because SQL is efficient at querying and manipulating relational databases.